Marks' Trusts & Estates: Taxation and Practice

-The pre-eminent source for immediate, authoritative answers to trusts and estates issues is back in a fully revised and updated edition in 2014.
+The pre-eminent source for immediate, authoritative answers to trusts and estates issues is back in a fully revised and updated edition.

-Marks’ Trusts & Estates: Taxation and Practice, originally written by Bernard Marks, has been fully revised and updated for 2014.
-Publishing online in August, this is an essential resource for any practitioner needing to understand even the most complex tax matters relating to trusts and estates.
+Marks’ Trusts & Estates: Taxation and Practice, originally written by Bernard Marks, has been fully revised and updated.
+This is an essential resource for any practitioner needing to understand even the most complex tax matters relating to trusts and estates.

 An excellent blend of theoretical principles and practical insights, and addressing the many challenging issues frequently encountered by lawyers, accountants and tax professionals, this text is organised around the "life cycle" of trusts and estates on a transactional basis.

 With a logical structure and comprehensive coverage of both recent issues and foundation concepts, and providing detailed analysis of the new streaming provisions introduced after the decision in Bamford, the new third edition covers: